Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Kichijoji

 Only about 12 kilometers west of Shinjuku or a half-hour ride from Kichijoji to Tokyo Station.
-The Ghibli Museum is located near Mitaka, so this is a very popular neighborhood with a relaxed visitor’s vibe.
+The Ghibli Museum is located near Mitaka, which is a very popular neighborhood with a relaxed visitor vibe.
 It is certainly more affordable than Central Tokyo, but it is not cheap either.

 Mitaka